 Inside: What are the characteristics of a good student?
-Here are 10 traits and habits that successful learners usually share.
-The good news is, most of these can be taught.

-Being a good student doesn’t just mean achieving high scores on tests.
-It means having:

-Version 14:

-Inside: What are the characteristics of a good student?
-Here are 10 traits and habits that successful learners usually share.
-The good news is, most of these can be taught.
+Here are 10 traits and habits that successful students usually share.
+The good news is, that most of these can be taught.

 Being a good student doesn’t just mean achieving high scores on tests.
 It means having: